 - 9-inch/23cm pie or tart pan1

-- 2 tbsp granulated sweetener of your choice, I use Sukrin
+- 2 tablespoon granulated sweetener of your choice, I use Sukrin

 - Pinch of salt

 - 6 tablespoon 90g unsalted butter, cold and cubed

 - In a food processor, combine the first 6 ingredients.